Being engaged is such an exciting time in your life—and it can feel like it’s whizzing by once you start wedding planning.

 There’s research to do, emails to send, decisions to make… it’s a full-time job!

-We’ve been shooting weddings for over five years and through meeting different couples, hearing about their planning experiences (and through our own wedding planning as a couple), we’ve learned a lot about how to make things more stress-free.
+We’ve been shooting weddings for over six years and through meeting different couples, hearing about their planning experiences (and through our own wedding planning as a couple), we’ve learned a lot about how to make things more stress-free.

 These six tips will help to simplify the process so you get the most joy out of every moment leading up to the wedding.